 Dr. Kelley made most of his discoveries when he cured himself of metastatic pancreatic cancer after he was given two months to live.
-He studied Dr. Bard's work (published in the early 1900’s) and discovered the benefits of high dose enzyme therapy.
+He studied Dr. Beard's work (published in the early 1900’s) and discovered the benefits of high dose enzyme therapy.
 The wonderful thing about this type of therapy is that, not only does it WORK but also it has neither side affects nor contraindications.
 Two physicians in New York (who have been some of MY teachers in the Integrative Cancer Therapy Fellowship program), Dr. Gonzalez and Dr. Isaacs, are working together to treat cancer patients with this approach and are having great results.
 The treatment centers around taking high doses of special enzymes that could once only be gotten from these physicians - we now have full access to this approach!
 Though I do NOT advocate all of Dr. Gonzalez's work, the enzyme portion of his therapy derived from Dr. Kelley's work is one that we readily incorporate, involving strict diet based on Sympathetic or Parasympathetic dominance, high-dose enzymes, and regular coffee enemas.
 While we do not adhere to Dr. González' 'mega-vitamin' approach, we do believe enzyme therapy has proven itself clinically.

 Understand, if we have the ability to test the patient on the correct supplementation and dosage, we can greatly reduce the amount of supplements and thereby the cost of the care.
 It is common to see our patients with previously diagnosed cancer to be on no more than a few supplements!

 Dr. Nicholas Gonzalez’s Enzyme Therapy